 A safe bet is to empty them out when they hit around 2/3 full.
 (Be aware that your grey or black might fill up a faster than your freshwater depletes.)

-If you have a full RV full of people, but limited resources to empty and fill tanks it is important to learn how to conserve this water.
+If you have an RV full of people, but limited resources to empty and fill tanks, it is important to learn how to conserve water!

 - Just wet your hair.